The Farmers

 Plainfield, VT

-Main crops: Cabbage, broccoli, cauliflower, cooking greens, peas, snap peas, beets
+Main crops: Cabbage, broccoli, cauliflower, cooking greens, peas, snap peas, beets, carrots, summer squash, zucchini, cucumber

-Tamarack Hollow Farm was new to Muddy Boots this year and will be growing a variety of produce for us.
-For 15 years Tamarack Hollow sold their organic produce on Wednesdays and Saturdays direct to consumers at the Union Square Farmers’ Market in New York City.
+Tamarack Hollow Farm joined us in 2021 and grows a variety of produce for our CSA.
+For 15 years Tamarack Hollow sold their organic produce on Wednesdays and Saturdays direct to consumers and restaurant chefs at the Union Square Farmers’ Market in New York City.
 Then Covid hit and the market they had built their business on became too challenging to participate in.
 We needed another farmer to round out our offerings and assure variety and Tamarack Hollow needed a new customer base to make up for their New York City sales.
 We are lucky to be working with Amanda and her awesome crew and are looking forward to seeing their produce in our weekly shares.

 Follow Tamarack Hollow Farm on Facebook